Organizing Groups: Register Your Clean-Up Here

 Community Clean-Ups for Water Quality are local projects that can significantly reduce nutrients and soil flowing into lakes and rivers by removing leaves and yard debris from city streets.
 A community group such as a scout group, a school class, a church committee, a service organization or a group of neighbors can participate.
 Volunteers rake, sweep and bag leaves, dirt and debris blocking storm drain grates on city streets.
 The organic material can then be composted.

 Community Clean-Ups for Water Quality have been sponsored for years by Friends of the Minnesota Valley.
-Since 2010, the Freshwater Society has helped take the volunteer effort to organizations across the state.
+Since 2010, Freshwater has helped take the volunteer effort to organizations across the state.

 Storm drains empty into surface waters.
 Rain and melting snow carry leaves, yard debris and sand from streets into those waters.
 As the organic matter decays, excess phosphorus pollutes lakes and rivers.
 The phosphorus causes excessive growth of algae and decreases oxygen levels in the water.
 By cleaning up leaves in the spring or fall, volunteers can significantly reduce pollution and protect water quality.